4dn-dcic/tibanna/docs/api.rst

 ::

-  usergroup_tag=<usergrouptag>  an identifier for a usergroup that shares a tibanna
+  usergroup_tag=<usergrouptag>        an identifier for a usergroup that shares
-                                step function permission
+                                      a tibanna permission

-  no_randomize                  do not add a random number to generate a usergroup name
+  no_randomize                        If set True, Tibanna does not add a random
-                                (e.g. the usergroup name used will be identical to the one specified using the ``usergrou_tag`` option.
+                                      number to generate a usergroup name (e.g. the usergroup name used will be identical to the one specified using the ``usergrou_tag`` option.
                                       By default, a random number will be added at the end (e.g. default_2721).
+Default False.

-  buckets=<bucket_list>         A comma-delimited list of bucket names - the buckets to which
+  buckets=<bucket_list>               A comma-delimited list of bucket names - the
-                                Tibanna needs access to through IAM role (input, output, log).
+                                      buckets to which Tibanna needs access to through IAM role (input, output, log).

+  do_not_delete_public_access_block   If set True, Tibanna does not delete public
+                                      access block from the specified buckets
+                                      (this way postrunjson and metrics reports will not be public).
+Default False.

 Additional commands for tibanna_4dn